Adreyko/CodempireTest/README.md

-if the countries are not displayed, try after a while (api problems) In this mini-project i used: React,ts,toolkit,axios, tailwind.css.
+if the countries are not displayed, try after a while (api problems).
+In this mini-project i used: React,ts,toolkit,axios, tailwind.css.

 GH-PAGE : https://adreyko.github.io/CodempireTest/